This page contains abstracts and electronic copies of research published by the Classification Office since 2001.

 The Films, Videos, and Publications Classification Act 1993 requires the Classification Office to undertake research in order to enable it to perform its functions effectively.
 It is important for the Classification Office to be informed about both academic arguments and public opinions on various aspects of censorship and media.
 Each year the Classification Office conducts research into areas relevant to our work.

 Our research and consultation project explores the effects of viewing sexual violence in mainstream commercial media such as movies, TV shows and games.
 Stage 1 of the research involved a number of focus groups with teenagers, and Stage 2 involved participants from 20 different organisations including NGOs, government officials, academics and others.
+Stage 3 involved 24 interviews with 48 young people.

 The Classification Office commissioned UMR to survey New Zealanders about media content.
 Results indicate there is widespread public concern about content such as sex and violence in entertainment media, particularly amongst parents.
 The representative survey of 1000 adult New Zealanders also identified a number of specific harms relating to young people’s exposure to this content.
 The results support previous research showing the importance of classifications for making wise viewing choices.